Texas Solar Roundup

 First, we’ll head down south to the energy capital of the world: Houston.
 In the past two months, we’ve seen bold action in an effort to increase the city’s sustainability.

 On April 30, 2020, Houston Mayor Sylvester Turner made an announcement.
-He noted the city was committing to 100% renewable energy for all municipal operations beginning in July of this year.
-That’s well ahead of schedule and reinforces Houston’s leadership as the top U.S. municipal renewable energy user, per the EPA.
-This is the first initiative as part of the city’s recent Climate Action Plan.
-The plan’s a strategy for Houston to achieve carbon neutrality by 2050 and be a global energy transition leader.
+He noted the city was committing to 100% alternative energy for all municipal operations, beginning in July of this year.
+That’s well ahead of schedule and reinforces Houston’s leadership as the top U.S. municipal alternative energy user, per the EPA.

 “This announcement is a shining example of how the Houston Climate Action Plan is already in motion.
 Expanding our renewable energy investment through our partnership with NRG helps us build a more sustainable city and save over $9 million per year on our electric bill.
-Together, we are leading by example and showing how to reduce emissions in the Energy Capital of the World,” said Turner.
+Together, we are leading by example and showing how to reduce emissions in the Energy Capital of the World,” said Mayor Turner.

 Turner also wants to develop one of the largest urban solar farms in the U.S. on a 300-acre dormant landfill, per Bloomberg.
 Environment Texas notes distributed solar installations for Houston homes and businesses have doubled over the past two years.
-“Houston is quickly moving up the ranks of American cities for solar,” Luke Metzger, the nonprofit’s executive director, said in an email to Bloomberg.
-“We’re seeing similar growth in the suburbs as well.”

 San Antonio Is the No. 1 City in Texas for Solar Energy Production